R89G/Databases/README.md

 # Datasets
-In this Repositroy I'll upload datasets from divdrse sources which you could use freely
+In this Repositroy I'll upload datasets from diverse sources which you could use freely.